Join us for the Online Graduate GIS Programs Information Session June 1 at 12 p.m. PT Register Today

 Q: How long does it take to complete the programs?

-The accelerated master’s in GIST and HSGI programs can each be completed in 20 months.
-The four graduate certificate programs can each be completed in as little as seven months.
+The four graduate certificate programs can each be completed in as little as two semesters.

 Q: Are there any specific software requirements?